joshuawise610/PythonColour/README.md

 # 1. Introduction
 This script can be installed to allow the standard python shell to print in coloured text to cmd or another shell which is able to support coloured text in the terminal window.
 It acts as a wrapper for the colorama module.

-# 2. How does it work?
-The printcol function is imported automatically when the python interpreter is run by the means of adding an import statement to the user script which is run when python is started.
-This may not work when the user is writing scripts to run not in the interactive window.

-# 3. What functions are added?
+# 2. What functions are available?
-Only one function is added to python when run called 'printcol' it takes a argument to print to the screen like print then the foreground colour, the background colour and the shade to use.
+* printcol - Takes a string, foreground colour, background colour and brightness.
+The string is then printed using the colours specified to the shell.
+* printcollist - Takes a list of items, foreground colours, background colours and brightness levels and prints the text as specified in each list
+* inputcolour - Creates an input prompt for users which features different styling options for the user prompt and the text being entered by the user.
+* testcolour - Print a sting using each foreground colour and each brightness level on a black background apart from black text being printed on a white background.

-# 4. What colours are avilable?
+# 3. What colours are available?
-printcol can only use the following colours for printing as coloured text, they are:
+Only the following colours can for printing as coloured text, they are:
-Red, light red, magenta, light magenta, yellow, light yellow, green, light green, blue, light blue, cyan, light cyan, black and white.
+* Red
+* light red
+* Magenta
+* Light magenta
+* Yellow
+* Light yellow
+* Green
+* Light green
+* Blue
+* Light blue
+* Cyan
+* Light cyan
+* Black
+* White
-You can set the shade of colour to one of: bright, normal or dim.
+You can set the shade of colour to one of:
+* Bright
+* Normal
+* dim